 We introduced MongoDB Atlas in June 2016.
 MongoDB Atlas is our cloud-hosted database-as-a-service ("DBaaS") offering that includes comprehensive infrastructure and management of Community Server.
-During the three months ended April 30, 2018, MongoDB Atlas revenue represented 14% of our total revenue, reflecting the continued growth of MongoDB Atlas since its introduction.
+During the three and six months ended July 31, 2018, MongoDB Atlas revenue represented 18% and 16% of our total revenue, respectively, reflecting the continued growth of MongoDB Atlas since its introduction.
 We have experienced strong growth in both self-service customers of MongoDB Atlas and customers sold by our sales force.
 Self-service customers are charged monthly based on their usage while customers sold by our sales force typically sign annual commitments and pay in advance, for the entire year or monthly.
-Given our platform has been downloaded from our website more than 35 million times since February 2009 and over 12 million times in the last 12 months alone, our initial growth strategy for MongoDB Atlas is to convert developers and their organizations who are already using Community Server to customers of MongoDB Atlas, enabling them to enjoy the benefits of a managed offering.
+Given our platform has been downloaded from our website more than 40 million times since February 2009 and over 12 million times in the last 12 months alone, our initial growth strategy for MongoDB Atlas is to convert developers and their organizations who are already using Community Server to customers of MongoDB Atlas, enabling them to enjoy the benefits of a managed offering.

 We also generate revenue from services, which consist primarily of fees associated with consulting and training services.
-Revenue from services accounted for 8% and 10% of our total revenue for the three months ended April 30, 2018 and 2017, respectively.
+Revenue from services accounted for 8% of our total revenue for both the three and six months ended July 31, 2018 and 9% of our total revenue for both the three and six months ended July 31, 2017.
 We expect to continue to invest in our services organization as we believe it plays an important role in accelerating our customers' realization of the benefits of our platform, which helps drive customer retention and expansion.